Wintellect/MSLearn/Introduction to Git/includes/08-branching-and-merging.md

 	git pull
 	```

-	The output looks something like this:
+	The output says that "master" hasn't changed:

 	```
+	Already up-to-date.
 	```

 1. Seeing that no work has been done on "master," Alice merges the "add-style" branch into "master" using `git merge --ff-only` to perform a "fast-forward" merge.
 Then she pushes "master" from her repo to the shared repo: